TrevorC64/C212FinalProject/README.md

 There is no data permanence in the program
 Follow the Menus and follow directions
-Some users are prewritten as tests so you can interact with those if you want
+Some users are prewritten as tests so you can interact with those if you want the flights are printed in one long line, so you will have scroll left and right for reliven data like airlineNames

 ## Credits
 Work all done by Trevor Cunningham & Jason Edwards